How to Use Squarespace: 11 Easy Steps

 Adding Pages

-For our restaurant, The Test Kitchen, we want a blog to share some recipes people can copy from their kitchens, updates on our Covid-19 precautions and policies, and dispatches from the team.
-Squarespace knows blogging too, with it earning a 5 out of 5 for blogging features in our research.
-Here’s how we added a blog to the site:
+For our restaurant, The Test Kitchen, we want a blog to share some recipes people can copy from their kitchens, and dispatches from the team.

 Go to ‘Pages’, where you’ll see all the current pages on your website: